eliasnogueira/credit-api/README.md

 First, clone or download this project.
 After:
 1. Navigate to the project folder using the Terminal / Command prompt
 2. Execute the following: `mvn spring-boot:run`
-3. Wait until you see something like this: _Started CreditSimulatorApplication in 6.53 seconds_
+3. Wait until you see something like this: _Application has started!
+Happy tests!_
 4. The API is ready and listen all requests on `http://localhost:8088`

 ## How to change the port